Maxi Pereira: Porto

 On 30 June 2015, Pereira left Benfica following the expiration of his contract.
 Fifteen days later, he joined rivals FC Porto as a replacement for Real Madrid-bound Danilo.
 His competitive debut occurred on 15 August, in a 3–0 home victory over Vitória S.C. where he provided two assists for teammates Vincent Aboubakar and Silvestre Varela.
 The following 6 March he scored his first goal for the team, a late equaliser in a 1–3 loss at S.C.
 Braga.

 On 22 May 2016, in the final of the Taça de Portugal, also against Braga, Pereira's attempt in the penalty shootout was saved by José Marafona, in an eventual 2–4 defeat (2–2 after 120 minutes).
 The following 14 March, in the away leg of the last 16 of the Champions League against Juventus FC, he received a straight red card for handling Gonzalo Higuaín's goal-bound shot, conceding a penalty from which Paulo Dybala scored the only goal to eliminate the Portuguese 3–0 on aggregate.

 After playing a part in winning the national championship in the 2017–18 season, Pereira was awarded a new deal of undisclosed length.
 On 4 August 2018, he scored in the 3–1 win over C.D.
 Aves in the Supertaça Cândido de Oliveira, and was voted player of the match.

 Pereira's contract expired in June 2019.
 In November 2020, it was reported that he was training with Porto's farm team Padroense F.C. and had not announced his retirement.
 In the same month, he sued his former club for an alleged debt of €1.24 million to him.

-Peñarol
+Return to Uruguay

 On 1 February 2021, Pereira returned to his homeland's league for the first time in 14 years, signing for Peñarol on a contract until July, with an option for the remainder of the year.
 He made his debut on 6 March as a last-minute substitute for Juan Acosta in a 2–0 home win over Club Atlético River Plate.
 He scored the only goal in the third minute of a victory at C.A.
 Rentistas on 9 October, as his team went on to win the title.

+Pereira signed for River Plate on 23 January 2022.
+Having played 42 games, the 38-year-old renewed his contract a year later, and retired on 18 May.